Summary

 It improves society.

-Include evidence for the need and importance of the amendment.
+It includes evidence for the need for and importance of the amendment.

 Instruct them to include in the C-E-R paragraph the following:

-Reasoning explaining how the amendment is fair and will help society
+Reasoning explaining how the amendment is fair and how it will help society.

 Instruct them to include in the multimedia presentation the following: